 Len wakes up before his alarm can off, aware of the med bay's general lightening as alpha shift and the ship's artificial day approached.
-He's on a sleep at on the floor, having insisted Chapel take the couch in his office.
+He'd slept on the floor, having insisted Chapel take the couch in his office.
 M’Benga is across the hall, no doubt asleep on his own couch.
 None of them were in fit state to return to their quarters after last night's clusterfuck, and more honestly, none of them had wanted to be alone.

 He doesn't get up, instead listening to Chapel breath in the tiny, closed space that is his office.